 Failing to take allergies and interactions into consideration, providing the wrong medication, the wrong dosage, or the wrong frequency could result in serious medical complications.
 Patients with advocates at their sides and who can actively monitor their own medication administration can reduce the risk of medication errors, but some receive medications while unable to respond or double check the prescription.

-When patients receive wrongful medication therapies and suffer severe side effects, complications, or death as a result, they and their families reserve the right to take action with the help of a hospital negligence lawyer in Tampa.
+When patients receive wrongful medication therapies and suffer severe side effects, complications, or death as a result, they and their families reserve the right to take action with the help of a medical negligence lawyer.
 Medication negligence is a clear indication of poor oversight and/or incompetence.
 In medication error claims, the hospital itself, a prescribing physician, a pharmacist, or a nurse may face liability for the error.